Simeon (son of Jacob): Simeon's name

-Alternatively, Hitzig, W. R. Smith, Stade, and Kerber compared שִׁמְעוֹן Šīmə‘ōn to Arabic سِمع simˤ "the offspring of the hyena and the female wolf"; as supports, Smith points to Arabic tribal names Simˤ "a subdivision of the defenders (the Medinites)" and Samˤān "a subdivision of Tamim".
+Alternatively, Hitzig, W. R. Smith, Stade, and Kerber compared שִׁמְעוֹן Šīmə‘ōn to Arabic سِمع simˤ 'the offspring of the hyena and the female wolf'; as supports, Smith points to Arabic tribal names Simˤ 'a subdivision of the defenders (the Medinites)' and Samˤān 'a subdivision of Tamim'.

 Simeon in Shechem

-In the Torah's account of the rape of Dinah, wherein Dinah was raped (or in some versions, merely seduced) by a Canaanite named Shechem.
-Simeon and his brother Levi took violent revenge against the inhabitants of the city by tricking them into circumcising themselves and then killing them when they are weakened.
-The account dramatizes the theme of tension between marriage within a group (endogamy) and marriage with outsiders (exogamy).
+In the Torah account, Simeon's sister Dinah is raped (or in some versions, seduced) by a Canaanite named Shechem.
+Simeon and his brother Levi take violent revenge against the inhabitants of Shechem by tricking them into circumcising themselves and then massacring them while they are weakened.
+The account dramatizes the tension between marriage within a group (endogamy) and with outsiders (exogamy).

-Jacob castigates Simeon and Levi for this as their actions have placed the family in danger of a retaliatory strike by their neighbors.
+Jacob castigates Simeon and Levi for this, as their actions have placed the family in danger of a retaliatory strike by their neighbors.
 Later, in his final blessing, he condemns Simeon's descendants to become divided and scattered.
 Some Biblical scholars regard the account of the rape of Dinah as an aetiological myth, created by the Jahwist, to justify the presence of a sanctuary at Shechem; in comparison to the Elohist's justification of the Shechem sanctuary, where the land is simply purchased by Jacob, and dedicated to El Elohe Israel (meaning El is the God of Israel, mighty is the God of Israel, or God, the God of Israel).
 The Jahwist's account is viewed as a veiled slight against the sanctuary.

-Simeon's vengeance, and punishment in the blessing, are viewed by biblical scholars as aetiological postdictions which were designed to explain why, in the time of the author of the blessing (900-700BC), the tribe of Simeon was dwindling out of existence.
-The midrashic book of Jasher, argues that it was Simeon who deceived Hamor by insisting that the men of Shechem would need to be circumcised.
-It goes on to argue that Simeon was extremely strong, despite only being 14 years old, and was able to slaughter all the men of Shechem nearly single-handedly, only having assistance from his brother Levi, and captured 100 young women, marrying the one named "Bonah".
+Biblical scholars view Simeon's vengeance and punishment in the blessing as aetiological postdictions designed to explain why, in the time of the author of the blessing (900-700BC), the tribe of Simeon was dwindling out of existence.
+The midrashic book of Jasher argues that Simeon deceived Hamor by insisting that the men of Shechem would need to be circumcised.
+It goes on to say that Simeon was extremely strong, despite only being 14 years old, and was able to slaughter all the men of Shechem nearly single-handedly, only having assistance from his brother Levi, and captured 100 young women, marrying the one named "Bonah."